fan19-hub/LEMMA/kg_gen_prompt.md

 ]
 ```

-Now convert the following 2 pieces of text into code representation of knowledge graph, respectively.
-You should output 2 pieces of code.
+Now convert the following 2 or 3 pieces of text into code representation of knowledge graph, respectively.
+You should output 2 or 3 pieces of code.

 The first piece of code should be able to represent the first text, with node and relationship stored in `node1` and `relationship1` respectively.

 The second piece of code should be able to represent the second text, with node and relationship stored in `node2` and `relationship2` respectively.

+If the third piece of text is provided, use `node3` and `relationship3` to represent the third KG.

-**Use the mark '---' to separate the two pieces of code.**
+**Use the mark '---' to separate the code.**

-An example of the output format is shown below:
+An example of the output format is shown below (if there are 3 pieces of text):

 ```python
 nodes1 = [